metaplex-foundation/metaplex-program-library/candy-machine/js/README.md

 # mpl-candy-machine

 #

 This package contains the Candy Machine contract SDK code.
 This MPL package targets the current generation of candy machine on the v2.0.0 release line.

 ## Developing

 In order to update the generated SDK when the rust contract was updated please run:

 ```
-yarn gen:api
+yarn api:gen
 ```

 NOTE: at this point this only generates the IDL json file but later will generate TypeScript